cpasternack/mssql-schema-dump/README.md

   - continue extending case insensitive databases to include all collation possibilities
     * ~~CS~~
-    * AS Accented
+    * AS Accented (accented latin characters are used in my work)
     * KS Kana (I work with non-latin alphabets)
     * WS Width (I work with non-latin alphabets)
-    * UTF-8 encoded data (It's 2019, this was introduced in MS SQL Server 14 (2017)
+    * UTF-8 encoded data (It's 2019, this was introduced in MS SQL Server 14 (2017))
+  - add jenkins file for use with build environment

 ### License